10 Life regrets I’m forever learning from (6)

 1. Not giving my wife the wedding she deserved (I can’t begin to explain, but I got everything I wanted, to my shame)

-2. Not respecting my wife enough in at least the first decade of our marriage (I’m getting there 32 years later)
+2. Not respecting my wife enough in at least the first decade, perhaps longer of our marriage (I’m getting there, 35 years later)

-4. Not leaving what became a toxic religious cult that I was in for twenty one years, I should have left at least five years before I did.
+4. Not leaving what became a toxic religious cult that I was in for twenty one years.
+I should have left it at least five years before I did.
 (Addicted to false success until good conscience gave way)

-5. Not letting my kids know how much I struggled with the black dog on the inside and by default not give them permission to do the same (I thought I was meant to look strong at all times, impossible)
+5. Not letting my kids know how much I struggled with the black dog (Despair) for many years, on the inside.
+By default I gave them a false impression of what strength and success looked like (I thought I was meant to look strong at all times, impossible)

-6. Not harness and reign in my early years of ambition to succeed at all cost (the end doesn’t always justify the means)
+6. Not harnessing in my early years of ambition to succeed at all cost (the end doesn’t always justify the means)

 7. Not obeying my conscience as much as I should have (I’m getting better at obeying the older I get, God gives me no options)

-8. Not appreciating enough how fortunate I am despite my dumb decisions (I’m definitely waking up to this big time)
+8. Not appreciating enough how fortunate I am despite my dumb decisions (I’m definitely waking up to this big time daily)

 9. Not recognising the value of honouring my mother and father earlier (I made up for it with my mother, thank God)